 Virtually everyone I talk to has some level of debt in their lives.

-Some are actively working to dump it, but most are just content to make minimum payments and hope that in the far off future it magically disappears.
+Some people are actively working to dump their debt.
+Unfortunately, most are just content to make minimum payments and hope that in the far off future their debt magically disappears.

 Guess what, if that is your attitude it isn’t going to magically disappear.
 Debt just hangs on through all of the life changes we experience.
 It is constantly growing unless we are actively making moves to decrease its effects.